nilq/convnetmoon/README.md

 ---

 The primary reason I'm making this thing is to express my eternal love to the MoonScript language.
-It is for all the people out there (me) who want to write machine learning software in vanilla MoonScript, from vanilla MoonScript.
+It is for educational purposes and for everyone to use.

+Being made in MoonScript will make ConvNetMoon(when compiled) able to work in any Lua environment(basically everywhere) ... which is nice.